-The Strategy and its implementation programs are oversighted by the Council of Ministers, with implementation support provided by the Ministry of Interior's Fire Safety and Civil Protection DG.
-It should be noted, however, that the Strategy and its Annex 2, Road Map for the Implementation of the Strategy, based on Annex 1 Natural and Man-made Disasters in the Republic of Bulgaria (identifying potential risks) is based mainly on information before the adoption of the Strategy in April 2014.
+The strategy and its implementation programs are overseen by the CoM, with implementation support provided by the Fire Safety and Civil Protection DG of the Ministry of Interior (MoI).
+It should be noted, however, that the strategy and its Annex 2, Road Map for the Implementation of the Strategy, based on Annex 1 Natural and Man-made Disasters in the Republic of Bulgaria (identifying potential risks) is based mainly on information before the adoption of the strategy in April 2014.